 Regular cross-curricular opportunities enable children to experience computing within different contexts and with varying purposes and outcomes.

 Children use laptops, tablets and interactive whiteboards within lessons.

-Using technology safely is also a vital element of computing sessions.
-Children are made aware of how to keep safe online and what they need to do if they ever feel uncomfortable with online context.
+Children are well equipped to keep safe online and know what they need to do if they ever feel uncomfortable with online context.

-These practical, communication and safety skills are recognised as being vitally important.
-They enable pupils to take part in the swiftly developing world and prepare them to meet the future with confidence.
+The practical, communication and safety skills enable pupils to take part in the swiftly developing world and prepare them to meet the future with confidence.

 Unit assessments of how well pupils develop their understanding of the computing concepts are used, so that progress can be tracked and misconceptions supported.